CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1-azure-arc-servers/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

     ![](.././media/file12.png "run")

-1. To view the SQL Assessment in Azure Portal, Navigate back to Azure Portal .
+1. To view the SQL Assessment in Azure Portal, Navigate back to Azure Portal.

 1. Now navigate to **azure-arc** Resource group and then select resource **SQLVM** with type  **SQL Server- Azure Arc**.